-After adding an API to the Setup page, you will see that the API now gets its own tab – clicking on the tab will take us to the Endpoint page as shown below.
+After adding an API to the Setup Page, you will see that the API now gets its own tab – clicking on the tab will take us to the Endpoint Page as shown below.

 You can add unlimited endpoints within the endpoint page, simply by clicking the Add Endpoint button.